 The Titlarks were impressive 70ft passenger yachts, but had difficulty in operating from the existing beach landing stage.
 Permission was obtained to build a permanent timber jetty on the East Beach, but this was not completed before the start of World War 2.

 After war service, Titlark 2 returned to service for the 1947/48 seasons before being sold to County Cruises to join Titlark 1.
-Ownership passed to Thames Launches on the 8th June 1957, along with Titlark 1, and she was renamed Orleander.
+Ownership passed to Thames Launches on the 8th June 1957, along with Titlark 1, and she was renamed Oleander.
 Withdrawn in 1968, she was converted to a houseboat.

 Photograph of Titlark 2